 Clambering in was sheer ecstasy.
 Warmth seeped slowly up through my body as I lavishly draped myself into the water.
 I tried to keep my head out so I didn’t end up looking like Jack in his last moments attached to the door, with icicles framing my face.
 For many a happy hour we lazed, swam, fought against the whirlpool current that was amazingly strong and pool hopped.

 It was far too brutal a concept to have to get out and try to dry off.
 The changing rooms were heated well, but it’s never nice having to leave a something so indulgent.
 Pink and pruning we ran, en masse, back to the building to get changed.

 My friends and I all like to indulge in some dark tourism when travelling.
 In Budapest, we tried and failed (twice) to go to the wonderfully named House of Terror.
 This was 2007 and nobody had a smart phone so we couldn’t check the holiday opening hours.
 It tells the story of the communists and fascists that have made their mark on Hungary.
 When I go back to Budapest, I’ll definitely be making a beeline for this fascinating sounding museum.

-We looked around for somewhere to keep warm and found a phone box.
+We looked around for somewhere to keep warm (if you are planning a mid-winter break to Budapest, it may be a good idea to make a note of cafes that will serve this purpose) and found a phone box.
 Inside we piled!
 I think we managed over half the group.
 (I’ve tried to count from the photos but haven’t managed it so far.
 See if you can.)